-Set the Audio Stream
+Set Audio Stream

-1. Select the Tile icon () in the application toolbar to open the IP Session Settings menu.
+- 1. Select the Tile icon () in the application toolbar to open the IP Session Settings menu. - 2.
+Select the Audio tab and select the stream number to monitor.

-2. In the Audio drop-down menu, select the stream number to monitor.
 The selected audio stream is noted in the AUDIO tab.